Subsidiary LLC: Everything You Need to Know

 This structure could benefit you if someone was injured at one of the apartment buildings and takes legal action.
 The lawsuit could cause serious problems for one building, causing the subsidiary LLC that owns it to lose its money and assets.
 However, the other two subsidiaries and the parent LLC would be protected from liability because they are separate entities.

 As you consider the benefits of a parent and subsidiary LLC structure, decide whether maximizing protection of business assets or minimizing expenses and administrative tasks is more important to you.
 Any LLC owner with a parent-subsidiary structure must have adequate insurance coverage for protection.

 Disadvantages and Limitations of Parent and Subsidiary LLCs

 One of the disadvantages of forming and operating more than one LLC is the time commitment.
 It is more time-consuming to run multiple businesses.
 It also costs more money to form and operate several LLCs.
 When you form an LLC, you must prepare and file the articles of organization with the proper state agency.
 Most LLCs also have operating agreements in place.
 All states require the payment of an LLC filing fee at formation.
 When forming multiple LLCs, you would have to file the required forms and pay the filing fee for each.

 In order to prevent confusion, each of the LLCs would need its own bank account and to maintain its own tax, payroll, and financial documents.

 If you need help with a subsidiary LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.